Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Discovering the Joy of Woodworking in My Small Town Garage

-Well, let me tell you, I never thought I’d be one of those folks who gets lost in a garage full of sawdust and the smell of freshly cut pine.
+Well, let me tell you, I never thought I’ be one of those folks who gets lost in a garage full of sawdust and the smell of freshly cut pine.
 It all started one gloomy Saturday about a year ago.
-I was sitting on the couch, watching some home improvement show (you know, the type where they make it look ridiculously easy) when I decided to take the plunge.
+I was sitting on the couch, watching some home improvement (you know, the type where they make it look ridiculously easy) when I decided to take the plunge.
 I thought, “How hard can it be?”
 Spoiler alert: pretty hard, but worth every second.

 I picked up my first project, which, in hindsight, was totally overambitious—a coffee table.
 Beautifully simple, right?
 Well, for a beginner like me, it was more like deciding to swim the English Channel before you can dog paddle.
 I remember standing in Home Depot, looking at all those wood types like a kid in a candy store.
-There were oak and maple, cherry and walnut, and I pretty much went back and forth for a good half an hour before finally settling on pine.
+There were oak and maple, and walnut, and I pretty much went back and forth for a good half an hour before finally settling on pine.
 It was affordable and relatively easy to work with.
 Plus, who doesn’t love that sweet, earthy smell of fresh-cut wood?

 The Tools and the Chaos